MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

 ## Configure an Analysis Services (data model) server for Excel Online
 <a name="SSAS"> </a>

-You can configure servers to work with by using the OfficeWebAppsExcelBIServer cmdlets:
+You can configure Analysis Services servers to work with Excel Online by using the OfficeWebAppsExcelBIServer cmdlets:

-- **New-OfficeWebAppsExcelBIServer** Adds an server location to the Allow List for Excel Calculation Services in for advanced BI functionality.
+- **New-OfficeWebAppsExcelBIServer** Adds an Analysis Services server location to the Allow List for Excel Calculation Services in Office Online Server for advanced BI functionality.

-- **Get-OfficeWebAppsExcelBIServer** Gets the servers in the Allow List.
+- **Get-OfficeWebAppsExcelBIServer** Gets the Analysis Services servers in the Allow List.

 - **Remove-OfficeWebAppsExcelBIServer** Removes a server from the Allow List.

-To use this feature, you must also configure each computer in your farm as an  [Analysis Services administrator](https://go.microsoft.com/fwlink/p/?LinkId=717498).
+To use this feature, you must also configure each computer in your Office Online Server farm as an  [Analysis Services administrator](https://go.microsoft.com/fwlink/p/?LinkId=717498).

-The New and Remove cmdlets take a parameter of -ServerID, which is the server name of the server that you want to add or remove.
+The New and Remove cmdlets take a parameter of -ServerID, which is the server name of the Analysis Services server that you want to add or remove.